 Get to know the members of the Land O’Lakes Co-op with a seasonal look at family life on the dairy farm.

 Buttermilk cornbread served from the skillet it is baked in is a special bread that is part of soul food tradition.

 Heat oven to 400°F.

-Combine flour, cornmeal, sugar, baking powder, baking soda and salt in medium bowl.
+Combine flour, cornmeal, sugar, baking powder, baking soda and salt in bowl.
 Stir in buttermilk, 1/3 cup melted butter and eggs just until mixture is moistened.

 Dietary Fiber: 2g